TsukiGva2/pytimer/README.md

     $ pip3 install musicalbeeps

-to install the latest version.
+to install the latest version (NOTE: replace pip3 with your pip executable name).

 and then run the script with whatever name is your python3 executable.